nearst/laconia/packages/laconia-test/README.md

 Lambda configuration:

 * Set LACONIA_TEST_SPY_BUCKET environment variable.
 This is required as the invocation records are stored in an S3 bucket.
-The bucket must already exist.
+The bucket must already be created.

-IAM permissions:
+IAM permission configuration:

 * Permissions must be updated to allow Lambda and your test environment to read and write to the configured S3 bucket.

-Lambda handler:
+Lambda handler code:

 ```js
 const { laconia } = require("laconia-core");